wpeventmanager/wp-event-manager/readme.txt

 Fixed - Start Date Validation Issue For Event And Event Calendar.
 Fixed - Improve Compatibility With The Event Calendar.
-Tweak - Quick View Of Events Featured On The Event Calendar Improved.
 Fixed - Feature To Display Events On Google Calendar Is Added.
 Fixed - Importing Events On Google Calendar.